OnionIoT/documentation/docs/packages/deploy-a-package.md

-# Deploy a Package
+# Deploy a Package Repo

-This guide provides a detailed explanation of deploying a package on an HTTP web server after using the OpenWRT SDK to compile the package.
+This guide provides a detailed explanation of using the OpenWRT SDK to compile a package and then to deploy it in an online package repo.
 It also covers the configurations that are necessary for compiling and building packages.

 The primary objective of this guide is to offer an accessible method for deploying and accessing packages from an HTTP web server.
 A process is provided to use an AWS S3 bucket for deploying packages and maintaining a package feed repository on a remote web server.

 ## Package Repo

 A package repo is an HTTP web server that stores compiled packages along with a package index.
-It is used to install packages in Omega2 devices using the package manager.
+It is used to by the package manager on Omega2 devices as a source from which to install packages.
 A package repo helps enable and track the deployment of packages, which includes the package's release version.
 Hosting a package repo streamlines the deployment of custom packages using OpenWRT's existing infrastructure.

 ## Compiling a Package Feed